Bolivia seeks new leader as fallen Morales reaches Mexico

 Morales’ flight out was far from simple.

-Takeoff was delayed, with supporters surrounding the airport, then the plane was denied permission to fuel in Peru, Mexico’s Foreign Minister Marcelo Ebrard told a news conference.
+Takeoff was delayed, with supporters surrounding the airport, then the plane was denied permission to fuel in Peru, Ebrard said.
 So it stopped instead in Paraguay before arriving in Mexico City just after 11 a.m. local time (1700 GMT).

 “His life and integrity are safe,” Ebrard said, tweeting a photo of Morales alone in the jet with a downcast expression, displaying Mexico’s red, white and green flag across his lap.

-In a region divided along ideological lines over Morales’ fall, Mexico’s leftist government has supported his accusations of a coup against him by political rivals.
+In a region divided along ideological lines over Morales’ fall, Mexico’s leftist government has supported his accusations of a coup.

 In La Paz, roadblocks were in place after soldiers and police patrolled into the night to stop fighting between rival political groups and looting that erupted after Morales’ resignation.